Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Problem Formulation

-We also use a screenplay-based network that has similar architecture to the video-based network described in the previous section, but it considers textual information only and produces scene-level TP predictions (see Figure~\ref{fig:dist_model}).
-Let \mbox{$\mathcal{D}=\{s_1, s_2, \dots, s_N\}$} denote a screenplay with a sequence of~$N$ scenes.
-The screenplay-based network estimates \textit{scene-level} probabilities $q(y_{it} |s_i, \mathcal{D}, \theta_2)$, quantifying the extent to which scene~$s_i$ corresponds to the $t^\mathit{th}$ TP.
+Movie screenplays provide a wealth information in addition to subtitles, e.g., about characters and their role in a scene, their actions and emotions.
+Such information, typically conveyed by lines describing what the camera sees, is difficult to accurately infer from video (e.g., via person identification, action recognition, event localization), while it can be easily mined from the screenplay.
+Moreover, corpora of screenplays are relatively easy to collect leading to orders of magnitude larger datasets compared to collections of full-length videos.

+We exploit screenplays by training our main network (described in the previous section) together with an \textit{auxiliary text-only} network.
+The latter has an architecture similar to the main network, modulo two key differences: (1)~it only considers \textit{textual} information and (2)~it processes movies at \textit{scene-level}; although a scene is the smallest unit of a story in a screenplay, it is far more coarse-grained than shots (a scene may last several minutes).
+The auxiliary network thus creates a \textit{scene-level} graph and estimates \textit{scene-level} probabilities~$q(y_{it} |s_i,\mathcal{D},\theta_2)$ which quantify the extent to which scene~$s_i$ corresponds to the $t^\mathit{th}$~TP.
 We represent scenes with a small transformer encoder which operates over sequences of sentence vectors.
-As with our video-based network, we compute contextualized scene representations; a transformer encoder over the entire screenplay yields global representations, while local ones are obtained with a one-layer GCN over a sparse scene-level graph.
+As with our main network, we compute contextualized scene representations; a transformer encoder over the entire screenplay yields global representations, while local ones are obtained with a one-layer GCN over a sparse scene-level graph.